 The Company floated a tender for the appointment of an External Auditor for a period of five years, starting 2020.
 The recommendation on the proposed appointment by the committee, which is formed in accordance with Company's tendering procedures, is annually presented to the Company's Ordinary General Assembly for approval.
-In 2022, the Company's General Assembly, at its meeting for 2021 held on 2nd of March 2022, approved the appointment of PricewaterhouseCoopers - Qatar as the Company's External Auditor for 2022 for an annual fee of QR 160,581, inclusive of the external audit work and additional work of ICoFR and corporate governance assessment as instructed by QFMA, as well as the Company' compliance with QFMA Governance Code.
-An additional fee of QR.
-36,400 for the works done during 2020 in relation to group's reports for 2020 was approved.
+In 2023, the Company's General Assembly, at its meeting for 2022 held on 16th of March 2023, approved the appointment of PricewaterhouseCoopers- Qatar as the Company's External Auditor for 2023 for an annual fee of QR 143,700, inclusive of the external audit work and additional work of ICoFR and corporate governance assessment as instructed by QFMA, as well as the Company' compliance with QFMA Governance Code.

-During 2022, the External Auditor attended the meeting of the Company's General Assembly for the financial year ended 31st of December 2021 held on 2nd of March 2022, and submitted their independent assurance report on: (a) Financial statements audit, (b) Board of Directors' report on the design, implementation and operating effectiveness of internal control over financial reporting, (c) Board of Directors' report on compliance with the applicable Qatar Financial Markets Authority laws and relevant legislations, including the Governance Code for Companies and Legal Entities Listed on the Main Market.
+During 2023, the External Auditor attended the meeting of the Company's General Assembly for the financial year ended 31st of December 2022 held on 16th of March 2023, and submitted their independent assurance report on: (a) Financial statements audit, (b) Board of Directors' report on the design, implementation and operating effectiveness of internal control over financial reporting, (c) Board of Directors' report on compliance with the applicable Qatar Financial Markets Authority laws and relevant legislations, including the Governance Code for Companies and Legal Entities Listed on the Main Market.

-As for the financial year ended 31st of December 2022, the External Auditor, PricewaterhouseCoopers - Qatar, will attend the Company's General Assembly meeting for the financial year 2022 to be held on 16th of March 2023, and will submit the independent assurance report to the Company's shareholders on:
+As for the financial year ended 31st of December 2023, the External Auditor, PricewaterhouseCoopers - Qatar, will attend the Company's General Assembly meeting for the financial year 2023 to be held on 27th of February 2024, and will submit the independent assurance report to the Company's shareholders on:

-- A. Audit of the financial statements.
-In their opinion, the External Auditor pointed out that the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs'). - B. Board of Directors' report on the internal controls over financial reporting as at 31 December 2022.
-In their opinion, the External Auditor pointed out that, based on the results of their reasonable assurance procedures, the Board of Directors' assessment of the suitability of the design and the operating effectiveness of the Company's internal controls over financial reporting of significant processes, based on the COSO framework is presented fairly, in all material respects, as at 31 December 2022.
-They draw attention to the fact that this assurance report relates to Qatar Aluminium Manufacturing Company Q.P.S.C. on a stand-alone basis only and not to the Qatar Aluminium Manufacturing Company Q.P.S.C. and the operations of its joint venture as a whole.
-The External Auditor's report is not modified in this respect. - C. Board of Directors' report on compliance with QFMA's law and relevant legislations, including the Code.
-In their opinion, The External Auditor pointed out that, based on their limited assurance procedures, as described in their report, nothing has come to their attention that causes them to believe that the Board of Directors' assessment on compliance with QFMA requirements, as included in the Corporate Governance Report does not present fairly, in all material respects, the Company's compliance with the QFMA's law and relevant legislations, including the Code as at 31 December 2022.
-They draw attention to the fact that this assurance report relates to Qatar Aluminium Manufacturing Company Q.P.S.C. on a stand-alone basis only and not to the Qatar Aluminium Manufacturing Company Q.P.S.C. and the operations of its joint venture as a whole.
+- a.
+Audit of the financial statements.
+In their opinion, the External Auditor pointed out that the accompanying financial statements present fairly, in all material respects, the financial position of the Group as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs'). - b.
+Report on the internal controls over financial reporting as at 31 December 2023.
+In their opinion, they pointed out that, based on the results of their reasonable assurance procedures, the Board of Directors' assessment of the suitability of the design and the operating effectiveness of the Company's internal controls over financial reporting of significant processes, based on the COSO framework is presented fairly, in all material respects, as at 31 December 2023.
+They draw attention to the fact that this assurance report relates to Qatar Aluminium Manufacturing Company Q.P.S.C. on a stand-alone basis only and not to the Qatar Aluminium Manufacturing Company Q.P.S.C. and the operations of its joint ventures as a whole.
+The report is not modified in this respect. - c.
+Report on compliance with QFMA's law and relevant legislations, including the Code.
+In their opinion, they pointed out that, based on their limited assurance procedures, as described in their report, nothing has come to their attention that causes them to believe that the Board of Directors' report on compliance with QFMA's law and relevant legislations, including the Code, as included in the Corporate Governance Report does not present fairly, in all material respects, the Company's compliance with the QFMA's law and relevant legislations, including the Code as at 31 December 2023.
+They draw attention to the fact that this assurance report relates to Qatar Aluminium Manufacturing Company Q.P.S.C. on a stand-alone basis only and not to the Qatar Aluminium Manufacturing Company Q.P.S.C. and the operations of its joint ventures as a whole.
 The report is not modified in this respect.